A student working on a construction site outside

 • The student intends to work at a job that is within the major discipline.

-• The student has earned at least a 2.5 GPA in his/her major program of study.
+• The student has earned at least a 2.0 GPA in major program of study.

-• The student has completed a minimum of 12 credits in the major program of study.
+• The student has completed a minimum of 12 credits in the major program of study (at least one full semester).

 Procedure: